dhigby/open-drupal-vm/README.md

 ## TODO

+* Add Drupal support to Sublime Text 2 (e.g Syntax highlighting)
+* Provide a shell script to install a debugger.
+Either XDebug with NetBeans, Eclipse or Sublime Text 2.
 * Provide a shell script to install Ruby, RVM, Bundler, Sass, Compass, NodeJS, Yeoman / Grunt for frontend devs.